Optical amplifier: Basic principle of EDFA

-A relatively high-powered beam of light is mixed with the input signal using a wavelength selective coupler (WSC).
-The input signal and the excitation light must be at significantly different wavelengths.
+A relatively high-powered beam of light known as the pump light is mixed with the amplified input signal using a coupler.
+The input signal and the pump light must be at significantly different wavelengths.
 The mixed light is guided into a section of fiber with erbium ions included in the core.
 This high-powered light beam excites the erbium ions to their higher-energy state.
 When the photons belonging to the signal at a different wavelength from the pump light meet the excited erbium ions, the erbium ions undergo stimulated emission and return to their lower-energy state.

-A significant point is that the erbium gives up its energy in the form of additional photons which are exactly in the same phase and direction as the signal being amplified.
+A significant point is that the erbium gives up its energy in the form of additional photons which are exactly in the same phase, frequency, and direction as the signal being amplified.
 So the signal is amplified along its direction of travel only.
 This is not unusual – when an atom "lases" it always gives up its energy in the same direction and phase as the incoming light.
 Thus all of the additional signal power is guided in the same fiber mode as the incoming signal.
+The pump light can be sent into the fiber in the same direction (forward pumping) or opposite direction of the signal (backwards pumping).
 An optical isolator is usually placed at the output to prevent reflections returning from the attached fiber.
 Such reflections disrupt amplifier operation and in the extreme case can cause the amplifier to become a laser.

 The erbium doped amplifier is a high gain amplifier.